amaximus/fkf-garbage-collection-card/info.md

 If you are not using HACS, you may download fkf-garbage-collection-card.js and the translations directory and put them into homeassistant_config_dir/www/community/fkf-garbage-collection-card/ directory.

-Note:
-- next_only configuration parameter will be removed in the near future.
-Please use 'items_number: 1' instead.
-If defined, until this is removed, it will take precedence over items_number.

 #### Lovelace UI configuration
 Configuration parameters:<br />